People that successfully gain muscle without gaining fat do two things very well:

 Just like body fat will be piled up around the muscles if we eat more than we can use for muscle growth.

 So, as you can see, training dictates muscle growth, diet “just” allows it to happen.
-So, to make sure you have a well set up training program, read the training series next, starting with this post.
+So, to make sure you have a well set up training program.
+Start by reading the training series next, begin with this post.

 Okay, so this opens up the question: